 OICC’s Bridging the Gap BTG

 The BTG program supports Inuit students and parents; teaches Inuit culture and history; and assists teachers in meeting youths’ learning styles by building confidence and pathways to educational success.
-For information, call Steven.
+For information, call Rachel.
 613-746-5400 ext 221.

 Learn Inuit Culture Online!